joomla/Manual/docs/get-started/codestyle.md

 Coding Style Guide
 =======================

-Since Joomla version 4.2 Joomla is using the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standard.
-You can enable the coding standard in your IDE to get hints when you're violating the rules or can use an auto fix, too.
+Since Joomla version 4.2, Joomla uses the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standard.
+You can enable this coding standard in your IDE and get hints if you're not following the coding standard or use an auto fix, too.
-We recommend that you follow this standard also when developing your own extensions to stay compatible always with core and that you don't have to switch when working with core.
+We recommend that you follow this standard when developing your own extensions to stay compatible with core and to ensure your code will hopefully work with future versions.

 ## Install code style checker
 :::caution TODO